TayDeveloping/README-generator/README.md

-# readme generator
+# README Generator

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-a generator for readme.md's
+This command-line application dynamically generates a professional README.md file from a user's input using the Inquirer package.
+It helps developers quickly create high-quality README files for their projects.

 ## Table of Contents
 - [Installation](#installation)